soumyarooproy/graphs-galore/README.md

 $ javac *.java
 $ java FastPrimMST input_undirected_weighted.txt
 ```
 Both calls will create an output.txt in which the first line denotes the overall cost of the MST found and the rest of the lines denote the edges in the MST.
+For the input_undirected_wighted.txt example, an overall MST cost of -8.0 is expected and the MST is composed of 4 edges: (1, 2), (2, 5), (5, 4), (2, 3).